pi-condor/cookbook/README.md

                 # Code to move right here
                 pass

-            # If they pressed the 'q' key, move left
+            # If they pressed the 'q' key, exit the game
             elif event.key == pygame.K_q:
                 still_alive = False